 - It absorbs and desorbs moisture, it heats and cools as this process takes place.
 Wool therefore can absorb moisture in your house, preventing condensation.

-- It has plastic memory, not that there is any plastic in wool, but rather that technical description is used to explain the “crimp”; the ability to retain the shape it was in before it left the sheep.
+- It has memory, the technical description is used to explain the “crimp”; or the ability to retain the shape it was in before it left the sheep.

 - The energy required to produce our insulation is less than 10% of that required to produce traditional insulation materials.